-INTRODUCTION
+1. INTRODUCTION

 Discrete event systems (DES) represent many technological and engineering systems such as communication networks, computer networks, manufacturing systems, transportation systems, natural systems, and more.
 DES are driven by events.
 These events have to be scheduled and sorted by execution time.
 Large-scale models can be long to simulate because there are many events to manage.
 Among the acceleration methods (parallelization, etc.), we suggest to study data structures to hold scheduled events.
-Our interest focuses on DEVS (Discrete EVent system Specification) [22], which is a formalism for modeling systems based on the DES theory [5].
-A Discrete Event System (DES) is a discrete-state, event driven dynamical system in which the state space is described by a discrete set, and states evolve in terms of asynchronous occurrence of discrete events over time.
-In DES theory, states, events and transition functions are defined by the following tuple: $M = \langle S, s_0, \lambda, \delta, \Sigma \rangle$ where: S is the set of states; Σ is the set of events containing detectable (i.e. an event is detectable if it produces a measurable change in the system output) and undetectable events, which are generally fired asynchronously; $\delta : S \times \Sigma \to S$ the state transition function; $\lambda : S \times \Sigma \to \Sigma_d$ the output function, where The DEVS formalism allows composition of reusable models.
+Our interest focuses on DEVS (Discrete EVent system Specification) [ZPK00], which is a formalism for modeling systems based on the DES theory [CL99].
+A Discrete Event System (DES) is a discretestate, event driven dynamical system in which the state space is described by a discrete set, and states evolve in terms of asynchronous occurrence of discrete events over time.
+In DES theory, states, events and transition functions are defined by the following tuple: $M = \langle S, s_0, \lambda, \delta, \Sigma \rangle$ where: S is the set of states; Σ is the set of events containing detectable (i.e. an event is detectable if it produces a measurable change in the system output) and undetectable events, which are generally fired asynchronously; $\delta : S \times \Sigma \rightarrow S$ the state transition function; $\lambda : S \times \Sigma \to \Sigma_d$ the output function, where Σ_d and Σ{ud} the set of detectable and undetectable events, respectively $\Sigma = \Sigma_d \cup \Sigma{ud}$; and s_0 is the initial state vector.
+Many modeling approaches of DES have been proposed and developed, including the DEVS formalism.

+The DEVS formalism allows composition of reusable models.
 It is an open, flexible formalism with a great capacity for extension.
 Recent studies have shown that DEVS may be considered as a multi-formalism because it allows encapsulation of other modeling formalisms.
 This capacity for opening and extension is very interesting, as the representation of the various entities which constitute a complex system can be accomplished by using the most appropriate methods.
 In DEVS, the number of models and the complexity induced by their couplings are an issue in terms of performance, particularly because of the events exchanged.
 Generally, the way events are handled in DES can dramatically improve or reduce simulation performance.
 This problem is commonly known as the pending event set problem (PES).

-The pending event set (PES) problem is one of the oldest and most important problems in the field of discrete event simulation [10].
+The pending event set (PES) problem is one of the oldest and most important problems in the field of discrete event simulation [HU07].
 A great research effort was made during the last 40 years to find the most appropriate data structures to hold pending events, through comparative studies and new original data structures claiming amortized constant time complexity.
-Several interesting studies comparing priority queue data structures available were already conducted, the first being published in [20].
-Other comparisons appeared as new algorithms were proposed [12, 11, 13, 15] and the most recent study [10] was for the first time realized with the PDEVS formalism in mind.
+Several interesting studies comparing priority queue data structures available were already conducted, the first being published in [VD75].
+Other comparisons appeared as new algorithms were proposed [MS81, Jon86, NM93, RA97] and the most recent study [HU07] was for the first time realized with the PDEVS formalism in mind.
 In this paper, we present new experimental performance results using two methods.
-An experiment model measuring performance of queue operations inspired by a PDEVS simulation and real PDEVS-based simulation using the DEVStone [21] benchmark and the DEVS-Ruby simulator [8].
-We include most recent proposals, particularly the LadderQueue [19].
+An experiment model measuring performance of queue operations inspired by a PDEVS simulation and real PDEVS-based simulation using the DEV-Stone [WGGA11] benchmark and the DEVS-Ruby simulator [FBBH14].
+We include most recent proposals, particularly the LadderQueue [TGT05].